 - Get rid of all the sugary foods and drinks in the house and replace them with options such as nuts, fruits, and vegetables (be sure to shop on a full stomach and avoid the sweet aisle like the plague).

 - Make breakfast a priority.
 Include sources of protein, such as eggs and lean meats, low-GI carbohydrates, healthy fats, and fibre

 - Avoid sodas and sugary drinks, such as flavored coffees.
 Fruit juice is also very high in sugar – eat fresh fruit instead

 - Ensure that you drink enough water throughout the day.
+Try the under sink RO systems to enjoy purified water with improved water taste.
 If you’re craving something sweet, drink water instead and check whether you’re not, in fact, thirsty.
 If it’s cold, try to up your hydration by opting for herbal tea (mint, ginger, cinnamon, or rooibos)